GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Modules that read ASCII tables will normally process all the data records
 that are read.
-The **-e** option offers a built in pattern scanner that
+The **-e** option offers a built-in pattern scanner that
 will only pass records that match the given patterns or regular expressions.
 The test can also be inverted to only pass data records that *do not* match
 the pattern.
-The test does not apply to header or segment headers.
+The test is *not* applied to header or segment headers.

 Data type selection: The **-f** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~